-The Pacifica Meals on Wheels program provides meals to homebound individuals age 60 and older.
-Eligibility is based on residency in Pacifica and an inability to prepare meals or obtain adequate meals.
+The Pacifica Meals on Wheels program provides meals to homebound Pacificans age 60 and older who are at nutritional risk because they can neither shop nor cook and have no one to shop and cook for them.
 Meals on Wheels can be provided during short-term convalescence or long-term disability.

 Meals on Wheels Team

-March for Meals Senior Services enjoyed a successful 2nd Annual National Community Champions Week for Senior Hunger Awareness in March 2015.
+2015 March for Meals Senior Services enjoyed another successful Annual National Community Champions Week for Senior Hunger Awareness in March 2015.
 This event is sponsored by Meals on Wheels Association of America and Pacifica Senior Services.

-2014 March for Meals Last year, March 2014, was the ninth consecutive year of participating in the Mayors for Meals component of the National campaign.
-Last year’s Community Champions Week volunteers included the following: Former Mayor Mary Ann Nihart, Former City Council Member Len Stone, Parks, Beaches & Recreation Commissioner Jim Tabor, Pacificans Care Members- Christine Stahl, Mari Brumm-Merrill, Deboroah Kiest & Ann Cooney, Retired Police Chief Jim Tasa, Acting Police Chief Joe Spanheimer, Battalion Chief North County Fire Matt Powers, Former Planning Director George White, Waste Water Director Dave Gromm, Parks, Beaches & Recreation Director Mike Perez, City Clerk Kathy O'Connell, Child Care & Recreation Supervisor Scott Leslie, Senior Services Supervisor Jim Lange, Public Works Supervisor Aren Clark, and Vincent Merola from the Center for Independence & Disabled (CID).
+2014 March for Meals In March 2014 Pacifica Senior Services participated in its ninth consecutive Mayors for Meals and Community Champions components of the national March for Meals campaign.
+2014 Community Champions Week volunteers included: former Mayor Mary Ann Nihart, former City Council Member Len Stone, Parks, Beaches & Recreation Commissioner Jim Tabor, Pacificans Care board members Christine Stahl, Mari Brumm-Merrill, Deboroah Kiest and Ann Cooney, retired Police Chief Jim Tasa, Acting Police Chief Joe Spanheimer, Battalion Chief North County Fire Matt Powers, Former Planning Director George White, Waste Water Director Dave Gromm, Parks, Beaches & Recreation Director Mike Perez, City Clerk Kathy O'Connell, Child Care & Recreation Supervisor Scott Leslie, Senior Services Supervisor Jim Lange, Public Works Supervisor Aren Clark, and Vincent Merola from the Center for Independence & Disabled (CID).